Bavorov: Transport

-The regional railway Volary–Číčenice goes through the municipality.
-There are two rail stations: Bavorov and Svinětice.
+Bavorov is located on the railway line Číčenice–Stožec-Nové Údolí.
+There are two train stations: Bavorov and Svinětice.
 The third station which serves the territory, Blanice, lies beyond the borders of the municipality.

 Sights

 The most valuable building in Bavorov is the Church of the Assumption of the Virgin Mary.
 It is one of the most important South Bohemian Gothic buildings.
-The church replaced an older church, which stood here from 1296, and was built from 1360 to 1384.
+The church was built in 1360–1384 and replaced an older church, which stood here in 1350 at the latest.

 The historic centre of Bavorov is Míru Square, which is in the shape of a regular square typical for South Bohemian Region.
 The former manor house, locally called "The Castle", is a Baroque building that dominates the square.
 In the centre of the square there is a fountain built in 1742.

 Small Worlds is a museum of dollshouses, models and other tiny toys.
 It is open during the summer months and for special events.

 The most valuable technical monument is a water mill with unique hydroelectric power plant.
 The mill was built in the first half of the 19th century and the power plant in the 1930s.